Exploring the Highest Paying Jobs With a Psychology Degree

 1. Psychiatrist

-Industrial-organizational psychologists focus on applying psychological principles in the workplace, enhancing productivity and employee well-being.
+Brief Overview: Industrial-organizational psychologists apply psychological principles in the workplace, focusing on enhancing productivity and employee well-being.
 They conduct assessments, design training programs, and improve work processes.

 3. Neuropsychologist